 - Strain the sauce into a jar or bowl to remove the ginger before using.

 How to Make Red Lobster Crispy Brussels Sprouts

 - Wash and cut the Brussels sprouts in half.
 Pull off any yellowed leaves.

 - Place Brussels sprouts and olive oil in a bowl.
 Toss to coat Brussels sprouts with oil.

 - Place Brussels sprouts on a rimmed sheet pan.

-- Place Brussels sprouts onto a plate, drizzle the soy-ginger glaze over them, and then sprinkle on some of the crispy fried onions on top.
+- Place Brussels sprouts onto a plate, drizzle the soy-ginger glaze over them, and then sprinkle some of the crispy onion strips on top.

 Love Red Lobster?
 Try these copycat recipes!

 Favorite Vegetable Side Dishes